MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 Every workload passes through a component and topology design process.
 This process is most intense at the inception of the workload, which includes designing for initial requirements and long-term success of the workload.
 Architecture is also designed when the workload changes over time and the organization adds, changes, or removes functionality.

 Component and topology design is the primary function an architect.
 Architects who focus on cloud-based and hybrid solutions are often called _cloud solution architects_.

-In some organizations, cloud solution architects can exist in a centralized capacity within an enterprise architecture group.
-Likewise, they can focus on a specific workload.
+In some organizations, cloud solution architects exist in a centralized capacity within an enterprise architecture group.
+They can also focus on a specific workload.

 A dedicated role can deliver the function of an architect.
 In some cases, trusted technical specialists (such as a workload engineering lead) can deliver the function of an architect.
 Or an organization might distribute the function among a small group of senior engineers who are associated with the workload.